Physiological Ecology of Reptiles Laboratory (PERL)

 Current research in PERL focuses on two main projects:

-- Environmental physiology and social behavior of rattlesnakes: We are harnessing the power of technology (game cameras and live streaming cameras) to non-invasively study rattlesnakes at den and rookery (communal nesting sites) in California and Colorado.
+1. Environmental physiology and social behavior of rattlesnakes: We are harnessing the power of technology (game cameras and live streaming cameras) to non-invasively study rattlesnakes at den and rookery (communal nesting sites) in California, Colorado, and Pennsylvania.
 Topics currently under study include thermoregulation, water balance, and social behavior.
+Learn more about Project RattleCam at www.RattleCam.org.

 Students interested in conducting research in PERL as undergraduates or as Master’s students can find more information here.